 - 1 c sugar

-- 1/2 c plus 2 T heavy whipping cream, room temperature
+- ½ c heavy whipping cream room temperature

 - Once the sugar is melted and a rich copper color, reduce heat to very low and add whipping cream and butter.
 It will bubble up so ensure you have a large enough pan.
+Remove from heat.
+Add vanilla and sea salt.
 Vigorously stir until everything is incorporated.

 - Remove from heat, add extract(s) and salt.

 Jen Jones says